AviatrixSystems/Docs/HowTos/tgw_plan.rst

 ==========================================      ==========
 **Setting**                                     **Value**
 ==========================================      ==========
-Account Name                                    An `Aviatrix account <http://docs.aviatrix.com/HowTos/aviatrix_account.html#account>`_ that corresponds to an IAM role or account in AWS.
-Region                                          One of the AWS regions TGW Name                                        The name of the TGW Security Domain Name                            Specify a unique domain name.
+TGW Name                                        The name of the TGW Security Domain Name                            Specify a unique domain name.
 For example, Dev_Domain.
 ==========================================      ==========